Ancestral Trauma: Healing the Ancestral Shadows

 Tracing your ancestral trauma

 It’s important to learn about your ancestry, because issues that you experience may be connected to events that happened generations ago.
 For many of us, our ancestry is something that hides in the shadows.
-For the most part, we don’t really care about it because we think it carries no significance in our lives today.
+For the most part, we don’t care about it because we think it carries no significance in our lives today.

 We don’t know what our great-grandparents went through, or what difficulties they faced.
 Most of us don’t know our heritage, or what lineages we’re descendants of.
 Because we don’t know what happened to our ancestors, we can’t trace our issues back, or find the root cause of them.